Screenshot of Brendan Quinn's article in the latest EBU tech-i magazine

 The note summarising the workshop note has been published on the Royal Society’s website.

-In September 2022, IPTC Managing Director Brendan Quinn was invited to attended a workshop at the Royal Society in London, held in conjunction with the BBC.
+In September 2022, IPTC Managing Director Brendan Quinn was invited to attend a workshop at the Royal Society in London, held in conjunction with the BBC.
 It was convened to discuss concerns about content provenance, threats to society due to misinformation and disinformation, and the idea of a “public-service internet.”

 A note summarising the outcomes of the meeting has now been published.
 The Royal Society says, “This note provides a summary of workshop discussions exploring the potential of digital content provenance and a ‘public service internet’.”